yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 This looks more complicated and consists of more sub-components.
 We created utility functions to make the gadget construction simpler, e.g., the sleeping gadget is an independent component and can be constructed by a dedicated method.
-For more see TODO: <-- :) .
+For more see [part2].

 This construction can be easily generalized to a form `if (predicate) do action` where `action` can be